kenperlin/chalktalk/README.md

 ### Creating and Contributing

-Contributions are welcome.
+Contributions to the core code-base and sketch library are welcome.

 To try creating your own sketch, create a new .js file (nameOfMySketch.js) or copy a template (from sketches/templates) into the sketches directory to get started.

-In your file, change the value of this.label and begin customizing your sketches
+In your file, change the value of `this.label` and begin customizing your sketches.

 ### License
 (to come) <- SOON